nav-x-llc/nav-x-docs/en/business-central/creditcard/faq-index.md

 Once you have uninstalled the extension, please make sure that you are again on the **Extensions** page and select *Manage > Extension Marketplace*.
 You then can enter **NAV-X Credit Card** in the **Search Microsoft AppSource** box.
 Click on the **Free Trial** button and follow the prompts.
 You can monitor the status of the installation from **Extensions** by selecting *Manage > Deployment Status*.

 You now have installed the latest version of the extension and can start taking advantage of the latest issue fixes and features.

+## Error Answers

+### The Merchant Credentials are not defined

+If you receive the error message "The merchant credentials are not defined" at any time in your process, you must validate that the credentials defined in the system are complete.
+You can validate and update the merchant credentials in the [Merchant Account Setup](merchant-setup.md#merchant-card).